-There is a number of penetration testing initiatives being produced by collaborative (often open or free source) bodies.
-These initiatives include security assessment frameworks or standards; testing processes, structures or approaches; and useful sources of information about testing techniques and common vulnerabilities.
+There are several penetration testing initiatives being produced by collaborative (often open or free source) bodies.
+These initiatives include security assessment frameworks or standards, testing processes, structures or approaches and useful sources of information about testing techniques and common vulnerabilities.
 Some of the main penetration testing initiatives are summarised below.